-- We need to put more focus on energy efficiency but using meter data (which is now possible) - Procedures for data intelligent control of power load using FF are also suggested - The controllers can provide - Energy Efficiency - Cost Minimization - Emission Efficiency - ★ Peak Shaving - Smart Grid demand (like ancillary services needs, ...) - We have demonstrated a large potential in Demand Response.
+- We need more focus on data-driven technologies for energy efficiency and flexibility simply by using frequent meter data - Procedures for data intelligent control of power load using the flexibility are also suggested - The controllers can provide - ★ Energy Efficiency - \ Cost Minimization - \ Emission Efficiency - ★ Peak Shaving - ★ Smart Grid demand (like ancillary services needs, ... ) - We have demonstrated a large potential in Demand Response.
 Automatic solutions, and end-user focus are important - We see large problems with the tax and tariff structures in many countries (eg. Denmark; we are working on a new design of taxes and tariffs.